parameme/rubymine_pow/README.md

 `touch tmp/debug.txt`

-Load target project in Rubymine and construct a "Configuration" with your project name using the "Remote remote debug" defaults
+Load target project in Rubymine and construct a "Configuration" with your project name using the "Ruby remote debug" defaults

 Ensure an appropriate Rubymine breakpoint is set somewhere in your sinatra app